lowcodeunit/public-web-docs/docs/getting-started/global-edge-network.md

 ## Content Delivery

 The final piece of the Fathym GEN is our content delivery system.
-While the full set of features is outside the scope of this document, the Fathym Distributed File System (DFS) is a cutting-edge system for delivering content and micro-frontends at scale.
+While the full set of features is outside the scope of this document, the Fathym Distributed File System (DFS) is a cutting-edge system for delivering content and micro frontends at scale.

 ### Fathym Distributed File System (DFS)